 Though you will be awake, you will feel little pain throughout the procedure beyond perhaps brief discomfort when the angioplasty balloon is inflated or when your doctor starts the procedure.
 The insides of your arteries do not contain nerve endings, so you cannot feel the catheter

-- Q Who should I talk to about discharge planning after heart surgery?
+- Q How soon can I return home after heart surgery?

-- Q What exercises can I do indoors while recovering from heart surgery?
+- Q What can I do before heart surgery to prepare for my discharge?